elemenohq/docs/source/index.html.md

 Max Length | The maximum number of characters the field will accept Matches Pattern | The text pattern the content must match

-## Long Text
+## Markdown

-> API results for Long Text fields will look something like:
+> API results for Markdown fields will look something like:

 ```json
 {